hotosm/damage-assessment-infra/Documentation/09 Appendices/02 Known Issues.md

 ### Next Steps

 Integrate the VM Extension into the ARM Template at a later date after it has been upgraded to use Python 3.

+## Tags on VM OS Disk

+It's not currently possible to assign tags to the OS disk of the Virtual Machine using Terraform.
+Please do this manually if required.